ticketmaster/aurora/catalog/pages/tabs/index.md

 **tabIndex** - Represents index of currently selected tab.
 **onChangeTabIndex** - Function, that can be invoked to create event hanler to change the value of tabIndex.
 Optionaly takes callback function, that will be called with new tabIndex as an argument.
 Returns a function, that takes one argument: new value of tabIndex to set or event object (requires evet target to have data-index attribute).

-### Usage of Tabs with TabsProvider and TabsConsumer components
+### Tabs with TabsProvider and TabsConsumer components on a light background

 ```react
 responsive: true